-As Workshop 2022 approaches, school officials are reminded of the School Ethics Commission’s policy guideline regarding acceptance of meals and entertainment at conferences.
+As Workshop 2023 approaches, school officials are reminded of the School Ethics Commission’s guidance regarding acceptance of meals and entertainment at conferences.

-Policy Guideline #1, issued shortly after the School Ethics Act went into effect in 1992, prohibits school officials and their immediate family members from accepting offers of meals and entertainment that are limited to clients and customers of a vendor.
-In establishing this guideline, the Commission stated:
+School officials and their immediate family members are prohibited from accepting offers of meals and entertainment that are limited to clients and customers of a vendor: Specifically:

 “The Commission has concluded that the hospitality and amenities extended to individual clients and customers are offered for the express purpose of creating a feeling of good will which it is hoped will influence the recipient to favorably consider their product or retain their professional services.
 For the school official this offer falls within the ambit of the acceptance of a gift or favor designed to influence the school official in the discharge of his or her official duties.”